Skip to main content

 Are health insurance premiums deducted from payroll pre tax or post tax?

-premiums are deducted from your
+Health insurance premiums are typically deducted from payroll pre-tax.

 Can I deduct my premiums if I’m self-employed and bought health insurance through the marketplace?